On Death

 Running for breath?
 Believing in dying?

-They say you have fallen from my grace
+Some say you have fallen from my grace.

 the blood stills in your veins